 - Bottle of wine (optional, though highly recommended)

-Step One: Make the decision to create a piñata masterpiece
+Step 1: Make the decision to create a piñata masterpiece

 An easy step that is best made in a moment of epiphany on the tube/metro/subway (depending on where you are in the world) during rush hour or late in the evening when the carriages are full of unwanted newspapers.
 In your decision-making euphoria you can then proceed to collect three carriage’s worth of unwanted newspapers in preparation for the making of your piñata, convinced that 20+ newspapers are necessary (only to later discover that four newspapers go a long way – see step 7).

-Step Two: Google ‘how to make a piñata’
+Step 2: Google ‘how to make a piñata’

 Select the first result that appears and vow to follow these instructions to the letter, fully aware that anyone who’s made one before knows more about it then you do.
 At this point you may also find that the humble llama is a popular piñata shape and quite an easy one to imitate when you break it down into squares and rectangles.

-Step Three: Raid your office/home/neighbour’s recycling bins for unwanted cardboard boxes
+Step 3: Raid your office/home/neighbour’s recycling bins for unwanted cardboard boxes